 ![]() |

-Ireland and Empire: Colonial Legacies in Irish History and Culture by Stephen Howe Oxford, 2000 Howe sought to understand the development of Ireland as it related to the British Empire, both positively and negatively.
+Ireland and Empire: Colonial Legacies in Irish History and Culture by Stephen Howe Oxford, 2000 Howe sought to understand the development of Ireland as it related to The British Empire, both positively and negatively.
 He believes that the simplistic myths of heroic Resistance or patriotic Unionism have not been fully dismantled by a generation of historians who have played into these romantic expressions of loyalty to one polity or the other.
 He believes that the interactions and inter-relationships were far more complex and nuanced and goes on to show the intellectual poverty of literary-critical theorizing about colonialism, especially as applied to the Irish case.

 |